davidyaha/immutable-form/README.md

 const Form = new Form('form', {}, {
     logger: true, // Will enable redux-logger (false by default)
-    addToFormCollection: true, // Refrain from adding a reference to FormCollection, (true by default) })
+    addToFormCollection: true, // Refrains from adding a reference to FormCollection, (true by default) })
 ```